othercriteria/vibectl/examples/k8s-sandbox/STRUCTURE.md

 # Kubernetes Sandbox Environments

 This directory contains sandbox environments for testing and demonstrating vibectl's capabilities in Kubernetes environments.
-Currently, it includes two main demos:
+Currently, it includes three main demos:

 1. **CTF (Capture The Flag)**: A challenge-based learning environment
 2. **Chaos Monkey**: A red team vs. blue team competitive scenario
+3. **Bootstrap Demo**: Self-contained k3d (K3s in Docker) + Ollama environment, with vibectl configured to use the local LLM and automated demonstration of Kubernetes analysis

 ## Directory Structure